 Once upon a time doctor’s offices were full of hanging charts and paperwork.
 Today, walking into any health care facility, files and documents may be hard to find as nearly all patient records are kept electronically.
 These advances also come with the upside of cutting costs and time spent filing paper versions of documents.
 Most documents today are held within secure databases and referred to as electronic medical records.
 These systems maintain a digital copy of all patient records including their medical history, previous treatment information and any diagnoses that may have been made in the past.
 As this information typically pertains to the history a patient has had with one doctor’s office, the use of electronic health records has also seen an increase as these are easily transferred and shared between health care providers.

 Electronic health records maintain the same types of information and more.
-These are used to report not only medial history, but patient demographic s and complete notes on any issues that have been treated, the progress of patients and medications that were administered.
+These are used to report not only medical history, but patient demographics and complete notes on any issues that have been treated, the progress of patients and medications that were administered.
 Through these systems, health care becomes a better process overall.
 As they can be accessed more conveniently, save time and ultimately are easier to manage and coordinate, this technology is one of many positive changes within the industry.

 Future of Health Care

 Surgeries that were once thought to be complex, invasive procedures have progressively become non-invasive, outpatient operations and new devices are being implemented to ensure accuracy during procedures.
 Doctors and health care professionals are looking to the future and continuing to find new ways to better the health care industry through innovations and new technologies including:

 - Video Game Training: Through the use of simulation labs and computer programs, medical school has been modernized, allowing students to participate in life-like situations but within a safe, controlled environment.
 This new method of training gives students a hands-on approach to practicing and learning best practices of patient care.